Heavy gunfire heard south of Sudanese capital Khartoum: witnesses

+In response, the Sudanese Army said in a statement that the fighting broke out after RSF troops tried to attack its forces in southern Khartoum.
+It declared the RSF a “rebel force” and described the paramilitary’s statements as “lies.”

+Commercial aircraft trying to land at Khartoum International Airport began turning around to head back to their originating airport.
+Flights from Saudi Arabia turned back after nearly landing at Khartoum International Airport, flight tracking data showed.

-The rift between the forces came to the surface on Thursday, when the army said that recent movements by the Rapid Support Forces (RSF), a powerful paramilitary group, had happened without coordination and were illegal.
+The rift between the forces came to the surface on Thursday, when the army said that recent movements by the RSF had happened without coordination and were illegal.

 A confrontation between them could spell prolonged strife across a vast country already dealing with economic breakdown and flare-ups of tribal violence.